 Without making a Genius Bar appointment, I walked into my local Apple Store and walked towards the first employee I saw.
 He happened to be the manager of the store.

-I showed him my Lightning cable and kindly asked if this was covered by my iPhone 5s warranty.
+I showed him my Lightning cable and kindly asked if this was covered under my iPhone warranty.
 He briefly looked at it and told me to wait a second as he walked away.
 He came back a few seconds later with a brand new Lightning cable, fresh off the store’s shelves.

 Obviously, your mileage may vary, but it appears that Apple has been offering similar replacement units to people asking for them – our own Jeff Benjamin was also able to get his cable replaced too, simply by asking.